 If you want to be considered for a hardship exemption, please submit a letter explaining the hardship to: Tennessee Department of Revenue, Electronic Commerce Unit, 500 Deaderick St., Nashville, TN 37242.

-The department's electronic check payment process requires the taxpayer to create an electronic payment by inputting the bank routing number and bank account number, along with the amount of the payment.
+The Department's electronic bank payment process allows the taxpayer to create an electronic payment by inputting the bank routing number and bank account number, along with the amount of the payment.
 This process uses only the information that is found on the front of the taxpayer's check.

 Payment by paper check essentially follows the same process as electronic payment.
-Many of the challenges we face at the Department of Revenue are related to technology and its fast pace of development.
-The processing of bank payments, for private business and government both, has changed dramatically over the last few years.
 As a matter of industry practice, many transactions clear with no actual paper check ever being deposited.
-Rather, for those transactions that are still paid by paper check, the bank routing number and bank account number are read by a scanner and an "electronic check" is created and transmitted to the bank so that an account can be debited.
-Thus, payment by paper check is essentially the same process as described above.
+Rather, for those transactions that are still paid by paper check, the bank routing number and bank account number are read by a scanner, and an electronic version of the check is created and transmitted to the bank so that an account can be debited.
+Thus, payment by paper check is essentially very similar to an electronic payment.

 Yes.
 Taxpayer confidentiality provisions in state law (Tenn.
 Code Ann.
 Section 67-1-1702) say all returns, tax information and tax administration information is confidential.
 In addition, except as authorized in the law, no officer or employee of the state or any other person who has access to such information can disclose it.

 Do you have any additional questions?
 Contact the Department of Revenue's Electronic Commerce Hotline at (866) 368-6374 or (615) 253-0704.